612-306-9558

 One year we drove to Moab, Utah for Thanksgiving with family and friends.
 We were there for several days and loved the experience.
 We went back again two years later but decided to extend the trip in order to do an experiment.
 Took the long way back from Moab via Gateway and on to Telluride, stunning mountain town.
 Took the free gondola up to see Mountain Village, magical!
 However, housing is ultra expensive!
 Then, we made it to Fruita, CO.

 By this time, we had a better idea of what living in Grand Junction might be like, but what about Fruita?
-We rented a very cute 2BR/1BA home for 3 weeks, just a block off Aspen Avenue (the main street).
+So we rented a very cute 2BR/1BA home for 3 weeks, just a block off Aspen Avenue (the main street).
 We wanted to see what it would be like living in Fruita, Colorado.
-We shopped at the (very busy) grocery store.
+It was good, we shopped at the (very busy) grocery store.
 Found more great dining places.
 Experienced some downtown activities like the Parade of Lights in December.
 Went to the Visitor’s Center several times to learn more from the locals (always recommend this).

 We drove into Grand Junction to see our daughter and visit more stores, dining and other places.
 During this trip we also drove on the other side of the Grand Mesa to consider Cedaredge and Paonia.
 We investigated Rifle and went to some of the wonderful parks there.
 Paul loved seeing them ice fishing in Rifle Gap State Park’s 350-acre reservoir!

 During our Living in Fruita Experiment, we found we liked the charm of the small town of Fruita but kept driving to Grand Junction on a regular basis.
 They aren’t far apart, 15-20 minutes, depending on where you are going.
 But the experiment was useful.
 It helped us decide that we wanted to move to Grand Junction, not Fruita.
 If you have the opportunity, try an experiment like this in the city you might consider moving to.
 Act as if you already live there.
 See how it feels.
+We have fond memories of the train whistles as they passed through Fruita.
+Read our post about the Grand Junction Train Station to learn more about train travel to and from Grand Junction as well as the historic Grand Junction Union Depot.

 Researching Grand Junction and Mesa County